schnoddelbotz/cloud-vm-docker/README.md

   the VMs nor setting up Docker, nor starting processes in those VMs -- cloud-vm-docker does it all!
 - To circumvent some limitations listed in https://cloud.google.com/compute/docs/containers/deploying-containers

+### example use cases

+- use cloud-vm-docker eg. in your Airflow workflows, to off-load resource hungry compute tasks to the cloud
+- use cloud-vm-docker eg. to run some jMeter benchmarks on capable cloud VMs ... against your own site
+- use cloud-vm-docker eg. data-heavy processing tasks, which benefit from cloud data "locality"
+- use cloud-vm-docker eg. to spin up an VM instance for further operations to be carried out via SSH
+- playing with Go, Docker and GoogleCloud APIs

 ## setting up google cloud for cloud-vm-docker usage

 for deployment, ensure you did this once: